The ultimate DJ battle from Jamaica to the world.

 The sound clash began on the streets of Kingston, Jamaica, in the 1950s.
 Because very few people had the money to buy records, the main way that people were introduced to new music was either in dancehalls or at street parties.
 Therefore whoever owned and operated the portable sound systems was in a position of influence when it came to setting musical trends.

-Starting out as an informal rivalry, sound clashes developed as the result of a natural instinct to compete with another sound system set up in close proximity to your own.
+Starting out as an informal rivalry, the sound clash developed as the result of a natural instinct to compete with another sound system set up in close proximity to your own.
 Sound systems were led by people such as Tom Wong, Duke Reid, and Sir Coxsone and began with stacks of speakers set up, playing US R&B records.
 The competition involved two or more sound systems battling to produce the best selections and performance to be crowned victorious by the watching crowd.

 Sound system culture is competitive at heart, right down to the size of a crew’s speakers, which have been known to total 12 feet high and wide.
 Predating the foundation of dancehall, reggae, and ska, the sound system soon travelled overseas with Jamaican immigrants in the 1950s and 1960s.
 The UK embraced the culture with Lloyd Coxsone’s Sir Coxsone Outernational becoming one of the country’s most well-known early systems, with others such as Jah Shaka, Channel One, and Saxon Studio International following close behind.